pshrmn/understanding-rollup/nodes.md

 #### Behaviors

-* initialiseChildren - if the class has an `id`, set the class's name to its name, add the name to the parent scope's declarations, and initialize the `id` `Identifier`
+* initialiseChildren - if the class has an `id`, set the class's name to its name, add the name to the parent scope's declarations, and initialize the `id` `Identifier`.
+Then, call `Class.initialiseChildren`

 ###  ConditionalExpression